audreyHa/DayLights-/README.md

 A fun, resource-packed stress management app!

 ## Features
-DayHighlights is a fun stress management app for people of all ages.
+DayHighlights is a fun stress management app for people of all ages!
 Each day, users log one thing they did well, one grateful thing, and one joyful moment from that day; [studies](https://optionb.org/articles/write-down-positive-moments) show that logging these three things can improve happiness levels.
-There are fun, scrollable balloon galleries for your entries to make them quick and easy to view!
+There are fun, scrollable balloon galleries for users to quickly view their entries!

-DayHighlights contains a stress management kit, which allows you to aggregate all your stress resources (quotes, funny images, motivational speeches, and more) to easily access them.
+DayHighlights also contains a stress management kit, which allows you to aggregate all your stress resources in one place and easily access them! (quotes, funny images, motivational speeches, and more)

-When you're feeling stressed, there are various games for you to play in the app!
-You can also see graphs from each month that show your stress levels.
+When you're feeling stressed, there are various fun games for you to play in the app!
+You can also see graphs from each month to view your overall stress levels.

 ## Privacy Policy
 DayHighlights incorporates Google Analytics for Firebase or Firebase Analytics: an analytics service provided by Google LLC.
 In order to understand Google's use of Data, see Google's policy on [“How Google uses data when you use our partners' sites or apps.”](https://policies.google.com/technologies/partner-sites)